Linux-Lite-Wiki/Init-Linux-Lite-wiki/internet-communication.md

-## Internet & Communication
-Certainly.
-Here's the detailed content for:

----

 ## 15. Internet & Communication

 Linux Lite provides a reliable suite of internet and communication tools, enabling users to browse securely, manage email accounts efficiently, and stay connected via messaging and VoIP applications.
 Whether you’re a casual web user or a remote worker, Linux Lite supports a range of open-source and privacy-respecting options.